paul-hammant/tbd/content/monorepos/index.md

 ## The diamond dependency problem

-What happens when two apps need different version of a dependency?
+What happens when two apps need a different version of a dependency?

-For in-house dependencies, where the source is in the same monorepo, then you will not have ths situation, as the team that first wanted the increased functionality, performed it for all teams, keeping everyone at HEAD revision of it.
+For in-house dependencies, where the source is in the same monorepo, then you will not have this situation, as the team that first wanted the increased functionality, performed it for all teams, keeping everyone at HEAD revision of it.
 The concept of version number disappears in this model.

 ### Third party dependencies

-For third-party dependencies, the same rules applies, everyone upgrades in lock-step.
+For third-party dependencies, the same rule applies, everyone upgrades in lock-step.
 Problems can ensure, of course, if there are real reasons for team B to not upgrade and team A was insistent.
-Broken backwards compatibility is one problem.
+Broken backward compatibility is one problem.

-In 2007, Google tried to upgrade their JUnit from 3.8.x to 4.x and struggled as there was a subtle backwards incompatibility in a small percentage of their uses of it.
-The change-set was very large, and presumably the both the IDE and the javac compiled buckled to some degree.
+In 2007, Google tried to upgrade their JUnit from 3.8.x to 4.x and struggled as there was a subtle backward incompatibility in a small percentage of their useages of it.
+The changeset became very large, and struggled to keep up with the rate developers were adding tests.

-Because you are doing lock-step upgrades, you only secondarily note the version of the third party dependencies, as you check them in to source control without version numbers in the file name.
+Because you are doing lock-step upgrades, you only secondarily note the version of the third-party dependencies, as you check them into source control without version numbers in the filename.
 I.e. JUnit goes in as `third_party/java_testing/junit.jar`.

 ## Clash of ideologies